kaihsunLin/Basic-Projectile-Motion-Simulator-with-Wind-Effects-Considering-air-resistance-/README.md

     * NumPy Documentation: https://numpy.org/
 * **AI Assistance**:
     * **Tool**: Google Gemini / ChatGPT.
     * **Usage**: Used LLM to debug the "Relative Velocity" sign errors, generate the initial plot styling code, and assist in formatting this README structure.
-(Conversation logs attached in the report).

 ---